datacarpentry/spreadsheet-ecology-lesson/learners/reference.md

 ---
-layout: reference
+title: 'Glossary'
 ---

 ## Glossary

-{:auto_ids}
+{:auto\_ids}
 cleaned data
 :   data that has been manipulated post-collection to remove errors or inaccuracies, introduce desired formatting changes, or otherwise prepare the data for analysis

 conditional formatting
 :   formatting that is applied to a specific cell or range of cells depending on a set of criteria

 CSV (comma separated values) format
 :   a plain text file format in which values are separated by commas